Calibrating the Force Measuring System

 The Measuring System

-NOTE: In this article, we refer to the quantity to be measured as the measurand.
+NOTE: In this article, we refer to the measured quantity as the measurand.
 The measurand of interest here includes load, weight, force and pressure.

 When calibrating the force measuring system, it is helpful to keep in mind all of its individual components.
 Since each can introduce error, each could be calibrated individually.
 Typically, however, loop or field calibrations especially are performed on the end-to-end system; individual components become important if the system as a whole will not calibrate to the required tolerance.